 - at least one device is connected directly to the router / wired-network

-Please note, that a test automatically stops after 5 minutes to prevent prolongued strain on your network.
+Please note, that tests on the Mac automatically stop after 5 minutes to prevent prolongued strain on your network.

 - Set a manual data packet size or use auto mode.
-(Expert option)
+(Mac only – advanced option)

 Frequently Asked Questions